 - Other activities that are necessary to maintain the operation of and continuity of services in local educational agencies and continuing to employ existing staff of the local educational agency.

 The current plan is that the CRRSAA funds will be utilized to reimburse the district for expenditures and losses related to the COVID-19 pandemic in the 2019-20 and 2020-21 school years.
-In addition, CRRSAA funds will be expended during the 2021-22 fiscal year.
+In addition, CRRSAA funds will be expended during the 2021-22 and 2021-22 fiscal years.

 The items listed below are how the district plans to allocate the CRRSAA funds: